Essential Nepal and India 2024-2025 Trip Notes

 While travelling to other nations as a foreigner, it is important to understand the traditions, cultures and religious beliefs of the populations and regions you visit.
 India is known for its vast diversity of religious beliefs in practices throughout the country, and is the home to four of the world’s major religions, Hinduism, Buddhism, Jainism, and Sikhism.
 While the majority of the population is Hindu, a considerable minority follows Islam.
 While your guide will be able to provide further knowledge about these throughout your tour, here are a few important notes to remember.

-We have many solo travellers joining our tours.
-Solo travellers will be roomed with another traveller of the same gender.
+We have many solo travelers joining our tours.
+Solo travelers will be roomed with another traveler of the same gender.
 If you would like a private solo room, please contact us.
 You may see out solo travels page for more details.

 Rules to Follow